rupakg/ruby-alibris/README.markdown

   bump version in a commit by itself I can ignore when I pull)
 * Send me a pull request.
 Bonus points for topic branches.

+## Awards

+ruby-alibris, a Ruby wrapper for the Alibris API, won the ["Most Developer Friendly Code" Award](http://rails.webintellix.com/2011/07/06/ruby-alibris-wrapper-wins-most-developer-friendly-code-award/), in the First Annual Alibris API Programming Contest.

 ## Copyright

 Copyright (c) 2011 [Rupak Ganguly](http://rails.webintellix.com).
 See LICENSE for details.